 By the seasons of 1957-58, Arif was an able club cricketer.
 Hence, he worked really hard to reach test cricket till 1964-65.
 Finally, he was on their tour to Australia at Melbourne in 1964-65, not only found a vigorous champion.
 A tall and lanky 19 years old Arif Butt (6-89 in his first bowling performance in tests including the wickets of Bob Simpson, Bill Lawry, Brian Booth, Tom Veivers, David Sincock, and Graham McKenzie).

 Arif Butt propounded a hypothesis as to the manner in which species like him had acquired character, and it was his workmanlike attitude that saw him bowling without a quarrel, without restraint.
 Arif Butt played only three Tests for Pakistan, though many felt he should’ve played many more, especially after one of the most impressive Pakistan debut Test performances.

 Slipping into the wilderness after two tests against New Zealand on the same tour.
 Arif was given another chance against Ceylon in 1966-67 and was then taken to England with the Pakistan team.
 Regrettably, in the presence of only one strike bowler Saleem Altaf, Butt was not picked for any of the three tests, his place being taken by Niaz Ahmad from East Pakistan.
-The cricket lovers of that time, surprise not to see him in Pakistan side after that tour Down Under, more so because Pakistan was struggling to find a decent new ball pair in the 1960s.
+The cricket lovers of that time, surprised not to see him in Pakistan side after that tour Down Under, more so because Pakistan was struggling to find a decent new ball pair in the 1960s.